Become active in Emory's sustainability efforts

 Post-Graduate, 1-Year Fellowships

 Emory’s Office of Sustainability Initiatives (OSI) launched our inaugural post-graduate Fellows program in June 2022.
 Through the program, we welcomed a Climate Solutions Fellow and two Sustainability & Social Justice Programs Fellows to the team.
 These Fellowships are intended to provide entry-level experience to serve as a pathway for career opportunities in the sustainability and climate justice fields for recent graduates (undergraduate or graduates), especially graduates from historically marginalized and underserved populations.
-Fellow will gain 1 year of sustainability, social justice, and climate solutions expertise and mentorship working with a nationally recognized higher education sustainability program, with the possibility to extend up to 3 years depending on performance and budget.
+Fellows will gain 1 year of sustainability, social justice, and climate solutions expertise and mentorship working with a nationally recognized higher education sustainability program, with the possibility to extend up to 3 years depending on performance and budget.

 Community Internship Opportunities